FortiMoro/fortinetCloudBlueprint/README.md

 ## How to deploy

-The solution can be deployed using the Azure Portal or Azure CLI.
+The solution can be deployed using the Azure Portal, Azure CLI, or a github workflow.
 There are 3 variables needed to complete kickstart the deployment.
 The BICEP deployment will ask them automatically via AZ CLI.
 When you deploy the ARM template the Azure Portal will request the variables as a requirement.

 - PREFIX : This prefix will be added to each of the created resources for easy of use, manageability and visibility.
 - USERNAME : The username used to login to the FortiGate GUI and SSH mangement UI.